stuartcusackie/statamic-cache-requester/README.md

 ```
 php artisan requester:clear
 ```
-Clears the defined queue.
+Clears the configured queue.
 Be careful if using the default queue or a shared queue as all jobs will be removed.
 <br/><br/>

 ## Queues